shivamprasad1001/digit_detector/README.md

 * Add web version using Streamlit or Flask
 * Use a custom digit dataset for robustness
 * Export predictions to CSV or Excel
-* Upload model to Hugging Face or ONNX

 ---